 - Pumpkin puree: You can make it at home or buy it.
 If buying canned pumpkin, look for unsweetened pumpkin puree, not pumpkin pie filling.
 (The cans look similar, so double check!)

-- Baking powder and soda: This helps ensure that the final texture is airy and light.
+- Baking powder and baking soda: These help ensure that the final texture is airy and light.

 - Mini chocolate chips: I like to use mini chocolate chips in this recipe since they are really the main source of sweetness—and the mini ones are easier to evenly distribute throughout the cookies.